About the International PV Quality Assurance Task Force

-- The entire PV community benefits by reducing installed PV cost when standards are created that establish durability without adding unnecessary cost.
+- The entire PV community benefits by reducing installed PV cost.

 PVQAT strives to provide these benefits by coordinating international development of comprehensive technical standards for verifying PV component and system quality and bankability.
 To that end, PVQAT has a three-pronged approach that seeks to establish: